olahepelto/alko-app/README.md

 # AlkoApp
-This app was created as a weekend project just for fun.
-It can be used with alko-scraper to scrape data from the alko website periodically.
+This Alko data viewer was created as a weekend project just for fun.

 ## Features
 * Sort by for example **price/1L** or **price/1L ethanol**